If you're wanting to carry out a licensable activity on unlicensed premises you'll need to apply for a temporary event licence.

 How to apply

-You must apply at least 10 clear working days before your event, this will not include the day we receive your application or the day of the event.
+You must apply at least 10 clear working days before your event; this does not include the day we receive your application or the day of the event.

-If you're applying via post you'll need to send a copy of your application to the council’s Environmental Health Department and the police at the following addresses:
+You can apply by post by sending a copy of your application form to our environmental health department and the police at the following addresses:

 - lead to crime and disorder